Based on a document by Julie Zelenski, Cynthia Lee, and others

 - Live lecture sessions will be much shorter than the full class period, and will be optional, devoted to reviewing concepts further, answering questions, and doing additional exercises.
 All live lectures will be recorded and posted to Canvas afterwards.

 - We will facilitate "lecture watch parties", which are informal times when you can get together with other students and TAs to watch lecture videos together.
 You can pause the videos whenever you'd like, stop to ask questions or discuss, and better understand the lecture material together.
 Each week, TAs will host watch parties for different subsets of the lecture videos.
 We also encourage you to host your own as well!
 You can view the calendar and add your own watch parties on the course website's "Lectures" tab.
-We want to encourage you to try out lecture watch parties to see if they're something you find helpful to learn the lecture material; for that reason, part of your lecture quiz grade (worth 1 lecture) is to attend one TA-hosted lecture watch party before the mid-quarter assessment.
+We want to encourage you to try out lecture watch parties to see if they're something you find helpful to learn the lecture material; for that reason, you will receive extra credit (worth 1 lecture) if you attend at least one TA-hosted lecture watch party before the end of the quarter.

 In addition to lecture, you must also sign up for a weekly 1-hour hands-on lab led by one of our CAs live via Zoom (links on Canvas).
 Each lab will have about 25-30 students, and in lab, students work in small groups on guided exercises.
 Labs encourage participatory collaborative learning - the goal is for everyone to come away with a clear understanding of the lab concepts and be prepared to go on to individually complete the assignments.

 Part of your course grade comes from arriving on time, attending, participating in and completing the work in your lab each week.
 At the end of the lab, your CA will record your lab participation / attendance grade.
 Arriving late or leaving early will result in not receiving lab credit.